Teknicallity/Teknicallity/README.md

 # Hi, I'm Joshua Sheputa 👋

-I'm a Computer Science junior at Bridgewater State University, with a passion for software development and improving my homelab.
+I'm a Computer Science senior at Bridgewater State University, with a passion for software development and improving my homelab.
 I'm currently maintaining a 3.78 GPA while working on projects that allow me to explore various technologies and languages.

 ---